Thousands of Palestinians return to what remains of their homes as Gaza ceasefire takes effect

 The hostage and prisoner releases are expected to begin Monday, two Egyptian officials briefed on the talks and a Hamas official said, though another official said they could occur as early as Sunday night.
 The officials spoke on condition of anonymity because they were not authorized to be publicly named speaking about the negotiations.

-A relative of one of the Israeli hostages believed to have died in captivity says the family is hoping that his body will be returned for burial.
+A relative of one of the Israeli hostages believed to have died in captivity says the family hopes that his body will be returned for burial.

 “It’s a measured sense of hope in all hostage families,’’ said Stephen Brisley, whose sister, Lianne Sharabi, and her two teenage daughters were killed in the Oct.
 7 attack.